 Get your service team up and running quickly on a variety of support channels.
-Service Setup flows offer a guided step-by-step experience to walk you through setting up email support, integrating with Twitter and Facebook, enabling a knowledge base, and creating an online community.
+Service Setup flows offer a guided step-by-step experience to walk you through setting up various support features like email support, integrating with Twitter and Facebook, and enabling a Knowledge base.
 Service Setup in Lightning Experience features an intuitive setup tree and a performance metrics dashboard too.

-The tiles across the top of the Service Setup Home page help with setting up Email-to-Case, Twitter, and Facebook.
+The tiles across the top of the Service Setup Home page provide recommended setup flows, content, and one-step experiences that take the guesswork out of ramping up Service Cloud.
 The dashboard is customizable and shows at-a-glance metrics about your customer service team with daily performance or long-term trends.
 These insights help you assess and anticipate bottlenecks, and streamline calls to increase productivity.

 - Walk Through It: Set Up Manager

 - Find Object Management Settings in Lightning Experience